CVE-2025-34171

 01 // Technical Summary

-CasaOS versions 0.4.15 and below are vulnerable to critical information disclosure, allowing attackers to remotely access sensitive configuration files and system debug information.
-This vulnerability enables attackers to gather crucial details about the host system, including installed applications, operating system details, and storage information, facilitating further attacks.
-Successful exploitation can lead to complete system compromise.
+CasaOS versions 0.4.15 and below are vulnerable to critical information disclosure, allowing attackers to remotely access sensitive configuration files and system debug information without authentication.
+This vulnerability enables attackers to gather crucial reconnaissance data, including installed applications, host operating system details, and file existence enumeration, facilitating further exploitation and compromise of the host system.

 02 // Vulnerability Mechanism

-Step 6: File Existence Enumeration: The attacker uses the distinct error messages returned by both endpoints to determine the existence of specific files on the system, further refining their reconnaissance efforts.
+Step 3: Information Gathering (File Enumeration): The attacker uses the distinct error messages returned by the vulnerable endpoints to enumerate the existence of files and directories on the underlying host filesystem, allowing them to identify potential targets.

 03 // Deep Technical Analysis